 Overcommit in OpenShift Virtualization

-Overcommit occurs when the total virtual resources allocated to VMs exceed the physical resources available on the host, enabling higher workload density by leveraging the fact that VMs rarely use their full allocated capacity simultaneously.
+Overcommit occurs when the allocated virtual resources exceed the physical resources available on the host.
+Overcommit allows users to enable higher workload density by leveraging the fact that Virtual Machines (VMs) rarely use their full allocated capacity simultaneously.

 Accessing the OpenShift Cluster